Wood Decking (4)

 The following instructions assume that the actual width of your 2x6 (nominal) decking is 5 1/2 inches wide (140 mm).
 If the width of your decking is different, you can adjust these procedures to compensate.

-From the left front corner of the deck framing, measure back towards the house and make a mark at 4" (102 mm) on the top of the outer 2x8 joist.
+From the left front corner of the deck framing, measure back towards the house and make a crow's foot mark at 4" (102 mm) on the top of the outer 2x8 joist.
 Perform this procedure again on the right front corner of the deck frame.
 Stretch a chalk line from the first point to the second point.
-Pull the line tight and pop it.
+Pull the chalk line tight and pop it.

 Once you have verified that your chalk line is correct, cut along the line with a circular saw to trim off the ends of the wood decking.
 Remember, "measure it twice, and cut it once."
 You can't add the wood back on after you cut it off!
 Perform the same steps on the other side of the deck.

-For deck design and structural information, check out the Prescriptive Residential Wood Deck Construction Guide, by the American Wood Council.
+For building code info related to deck building, check out the Prescriptive Residential Wood Deck Construction Guide by the American Wood Council.

 What next?

-Continue to step 5 (of 7) - Building Deck Stairs
+Continue to Step 5 (of 7) - Building Deck Stairs

-Leave Wood Decking and return to Carpentry ProjectsLeave Wood Decking and Return Home
+Leave Wood Decking and return to Carpentry Projects